Disney ! Disney! Disney!! I swear – my kids can smell the place when we get close by!

 Saizeriya

 This family diner style Italian/Japanese fushion casual restaurant is a cult favourite with expats in Japan, uni students and young families.
 The meals here are sooooo reasonably priced (300-400 yen per plate of food.)
 It’s not the best quality food ever but if you think of it as the “McDonalds” of Japanese-Italian food- youll love it.
 The vibes here are super casual so it doesn’t require kids to stay still or be super quiet.
 See pictures of the menu and restaurant interior at Saizeriya Ikspiari here.
+There aren’t many vegan options at Saizeriya but they do have a vegan lemon sorbet dessert.

 It is also just 160 metres from Resort Gateway Station on the Disney Resort Liner.